 The University does not offer shuttle service for students to and from the local airports.
 Students are responsible for making their own individual arrangements.

 Loma Linda University is located in a city environment with periods of congested traffic to and around the campus and Loma Linda community.
 Students are responsible for their own time management planning and transportation both on and off campus.
 Students must be licensed and insured to be able to operate automobiles in the State of California.
 Parking is free but automobiles must be registered with the LLU Parking and Traffic Service, through the student registration portal.
 On a limited daily schedule, there are free shuttles between Loma Linda University Medical Center and outlying buildings LLUH and parking lots.

 San Bernardino County has public bus services, for a fee from different points in Loma Linda and on our campus to neighboring cities of San Bernardino, Redlands and other outlying cities (some of which have their own bus service).

 Students may also opt to purchase bicycles or scooters to get around but special parking is required and these modes of transportation still require registration with LLU Parking and Traffic Services.

 International students are not allowed, by student visa regulations, to work full time, however, regulations allow part time (up to 20 hours per week) of on-campus employment.
 An International student must be officially accepted to LLU and be on campus to be eligible to work.
-While a few part-time jobs are available on campus, the competition for them is high and often the hours and the wages maybe minimal, so International students should not expect to fund their education this way.
+While a few part-time jobs are available on campus, the competition for them is high.
+Often, the hours and the wages may be minimal.
+International students should not expect to fund their education this way.